Is Bleach Flammable? Safety Facts & Fire Risks Explained

 Sodium hypochlorite, the primary component of household bleach, is an aqueous (water-based) solution.
 It contains chlorine atoms bonded to oxygen and sodium atoms.
 The presence of chlorine gives bleach its distinctive odor and potent disinfecting capabilities.

-Is Bleach Flammable?
+Is Bleach Actually Flammable?

 The straightforward answer is no, bleach is not flammable.
 Sodium hypochlorite, the active ingredient in bleach, does not contain carbon-hydrogen (C-H) bonds, which are essential for a substance to be flammable.
 In chemical terms, flammability typically involves the release of energy through the combustion of carbon-hydrogen bonds.
 Since bleach lacks these bonds, it does not support combustion.